How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 This section shows that linguistic choices influence users' perceptions of chatbots.
-Computer-mediated communication (CMC) field has a vast literature that shows language variation according to the media and its effect in social perceptions (see e.g. \cite{walther2007selective, baron1984computer}).
-Similarly, researchers in sociolinguistic fields \cite{conrad2009register} have shown that language choices are influenced by personal style, dialect, genre, and register.
-For chatbots, the results presented in \cite{mairesse2009can} are promising, demonstrating that automatically generated language can manifest recognizable traits.
-Thus, further research in chatbot's \textit{thoroughness} could leverage CMC and sociolinguistics theories to provide strategies that lead language to accomplish its purpose for a particular interactional context.
+The computer-mediated communication (CMC) field has a vast literature that shows language variation according to the media and its effect on social perceptions (see e.g. \citep{walther2007selective, baron1984computer}).
+Additionally, the cooperative principle \citep{grice1975logic}, particularly the maxim of quantity (the ability to give the appropriate amount of information), provides theoretical basis for the challenge of deciding how much to talk.
+Regarding adaptation and believability, researchers in sociolinguistic fields \citep{conrad2009register} have shown that language choices are influenced by personal style, dialect, genre, and register.
+For chatbots, the results presented in \citet{mairesse2009can} are promising, demonstrating that automatically generated language can manifest recognizable traits.
+Thus, further research on chatbot's \textit{thoroughness} could leverage CMC and linguistics theories to provide strategies that lead language to accomplish its purpose for a particular interactional context.